Over the Edge (1999): Aftermath

 Owen Hart's funeral service was held on May 31, 1999, in Calgary, Alberta, Canada, and it was attended by family members, friends, and over 300 wrestlers who were acquainted with him.
 Following the funeral, Hart was buried in Calgary's Queens Park Cemetery later that day.
 Three weeks after the event, his widow, children, and parents sued the WWF for causing Owen's death with a poorly planned stunt; they claimed that the harness system was defective.
 After the court case had extended one-and-a-half years, a settlement was reached on November 2, 2000, when the WWF agreed to pay his widow, children, and parents US$18 million.
 The manufacturer of the harness system had also been named as a defendant in the case but was dismissed from the case after the settlement was reached.

-After Over the Edge, The Rock began a feud with The Undertaker over the WWF Championship, culminating in a match at King of the Ring, after The Rock defeated The Undertaker and Triple H in a Triple Threat Match, to earn a WWF Championship match against the Undertaker.
-At King of the Ring, the Undertaker defeated The Rock to retain his title.
+After Over the Edge, The Rock began a feud with The Undertaker over the WWF Championship, culminating in a match at King of the Ring, after The Rock defeated The Undertaker and Triple H in a Triple Threat Match, to earn a WWF Championship match against The Undertaker.
+At King of the Ring, The Undertaker defeated The Rock to retain his title.
 Steve Austin engaged in a rivalry with Vince and Shane McMahon in retaliation for their interference during his match at Over the Edge.
-Austin lost the match at King of the Ring, and his (kayfabe) 50% control in the WWF, but before that he scheduled himself in a title match against the Undertaker on June 28.
+Austin lost the match at King of the Ring, and his (kayfabe) 50% control in the WWF, but before that he scheduled himself in a title match against The Undertaker on June 28.
 Austin won the match and the title.
-Eventually, a feud developed between Austin, Mankind, and Triple H over the WWF title, which led to a match at SummerSlam.
-There, Mankind won the WWF title.
-Owen Hart (as his "Blue Blazer" alter-ego) had been booked to win the Intercontinental Title from The Godfather at Over the Edge.
-Hart's tag team partner and good friend Jeff Jarrett won the title a week later on Raw, using Debra's Women's Championship belt to defeat The Godfather.
-Jarrett shouted "Owen Hart!" upon being handed the Intercontinental Championship belt.
+Eventually, a feud developed between Austin, Mankind, and Triple H over the WWF Championship, which led to a match at SummerSlam.
+There, Mankind won the WWF Championship.